Melasery/COMP333-SWE/README.md

 ### Setup XAMPP (Local Development)**
 1. Download and install **XAMPP** from [Apache Friends](https://www.apachefriends.org/)
 2. Start **Apache** and **MySQL** from the XAMPP Control Panel
-3. Place all project files inside the `htdocs/` folder into XAMPP's htdocs folder
+3. Place all project files inside the `htdocs/` folder into XAMPP's htdocs folder (except for the tests folder)

 ### **2. Create the MySQL Database (Local)**
 1. Open phpMyAdmin (`http://localhost/phpmyadmin`)